wrjodjana/obsidian-vault/computer-science/data structures/arrays and strings/arrays and strings.md

 ```
 - `curr` tracks our current sum so adding element is `curr += nums[r]` and removing is `curr -= nums[l]`
 - Since  `r` is always moving forward, just use for loop to iterate while `l` is only when we want to shrink the window, which is when subarray becomes invalid or `curr > k`
-- When we add new element, we may remove
+- When we add new element, we may have to remove multiple elements before it which is why we used the `while` loop